lvalentin/help/app/_console/en/website-status-page.md

 weight: "009"
 ---

+The status page is a special page that you can share with colleagues or website visitors to tell them about how your website is performing.

 ![Check my Website console status page](/assets/img/fullsize/en/console/website-status/status.png)

+The page is composed in four parts that we're going to detail now.

 ## General

+The general part is showing general inofrmations about the website represented in the status page.

 ![Check my Website console status page general](/assets/img/fullsize/en/console/website-status/general.png)

+- The refresh date and time of the status page.
+- Flags icons for translating the status page in other languages.
+- The website URL.
+- The website description.
+- A screenshot of the website, pge monitored.
+- Your social links to help people find you on social networks.

+All these informations can be changed on the [settings page](/en/console/website-settings/) for the website.

 ## Details